One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 Most people thrive on the right amount of challenge and feel motivated to continue.
 So having someone go just outside their comfort size is a great way to keep them engaged.

-For example, if you play chess against someone of equal or slightly superior skill, you would feel engaged because there would be an excellent chance to win if you tried hard enough.
+For example, if you play chess against someone of equal or slightly superior skill, you will feel engaged because you have an excellent chance of winning if you try hard enough.

 However, sitting across from a grandmaster like Magnus Carlsen, you’d quickly lose motivation because you couldn’t beat him in 1,000 years.
 Similarly, playing chess with a four-year-old would cause you to lose motivation quickly because the matches would be too easy for you.